humanitycodes/www/coursework/lessons/slides/rails-intro.md

        GET  /cat-pictures(.:format) static#cats
 ```

 See the _Prefix_ column?
-Rails takes those prefixes and appends `_path` to them, to automatically create helper methods you can use in your view.
+Those prefixes are used in helper methods that Rails automatically provides for you.
+One set of helper methods has `_path` added to the end of each prefix.
 For example:

 ``` ruby
 root_path  # returns "/"